rhurkes/wx-storage/README.md

 - Negligable effect: block size, disabling compression, re-using a buffer, initializing the buffer length

 # Tests
 All functionality is fairly low level, so instead of opting to mock, coverage is provided by integration tests.
+If you wish to run all tests, you will need to disable concurrent tests via `RUST_TEST_THREADS=1 cargo test`.

  # TODO
  - Add ability to put/get statuses with expiration